 |Fujifilm X100F||Y||stereo||mono||Y||-||micro||2.0||Y||-||-||Fujifilm X100F|

 |Fujifilm X-T20||Y||stereo||mono||Y||-||micro||2.0||Y||-||-||Fujifilm X-T20|

 |Ricoh WG-60||-||mono||mono||-||-||micro||2.0||-||-||-||Ricoh WG-60|

 It is notable that the X-T100 has a hotshoe, while the XP120 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the XP120 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XP120 was succeeded by the Fujifilm XP130.
+Both the X-T100 and the XP120 have been discontinued, but can regularly be found used on eBay.
+The XP120 was replaced by the Fujifilm XP130, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.